The Importance of Early Years Education: Nurturing Little Humans thumbnail

 Creative Thinking and Critical Thinking

-• Open-ended activities allow for multiple solutions
+• Providing open-ended activities that allow for multiple solutions

 • Supporting divergent thinking and unique ideas

-• Offering opportunities for artistic expression and imaginative play
+• Offer opportunities for creative expression and imaginative play

 Communication and Collaboration